 In addition to our major pipelines, we have a number of smaller pipelines that are often extensions of larger ones.
 They are a vital part of our network, often bringing much-needed water to country communities.
+A few of these important pipelines include the Lower Lakes, Point Sturt and Hindmarsh Island pipelines.

 We completed two pipelines in 2009 to deliver water to the communities whose water comes from Lake Alexandrina and Lake Albert.
 One was for drinking water, and one for irrigation.